vishmimoney/Chat-App/README.md

 * Implement the capability to have multiple chat rooms
 * Provide user logout capability.
 This will be required when a proper user authentication mechanism is implemented.
 * Edit message (If necessary)
-* Delete message capability can be enhanced to provide capability to remove (hide) other users' messages only from logged in user's chat window.
-In the current implementation users can only delete the messages they have sent.
+* Delete message capability can be enhanced to provide the capability to remove (hide) other users' messages only from logged in user's chat window.
+In the current implementation, users can only delete the messages they have sent.